-Transforming the U.S. Food System
+Supporting a More Equitable U.S. Food System

 Power of Procurement

 Large institutions such as schools, hospitals, universities, and early childhood centers collectively spend billions of dollars on the food they serve each year.
 With that level of market influence, their purchasing choices shape our food system and the diets of millions of Americans.
 The Rockefeller Foundation is investing in programs that help these institutions set rigorous standards for the food they buy and serve to advance public health and the public good.
-Our grantees have recruited rural and urban school districts representing over 4.5 million students and over $1 billion in annual food purchasing to help children eat more nutritious meals and begin to catalyze bigger changes to the food system.
-This work is continuously expanding to engage more school districts and other institutions into a unified effort for a nourishing, equitable, and sustainable food system.

 Our True Cost of Food Report found that Americans pay three times more than the cost of food in stores via increased health care, and the short- and long- term environment costs.
 With this information, The Rockefeller Foundation is helping policymakers better understand the impact of our food policy choices by advocating for greater investment in nutrition research and accounting for the true costs and benefits of our current diets.